Kelly McQueen: Early years and education

 McQueen was born at Fort Gordon Hospital in Augusta, Georgia, to Jon Anthony and Betty Kay Green.
 The family eventually moved to Littleton, Colorado where McQueen and her two sisters grew up, and she graduated from Littleton High School in 1980.
 McQueen earned a bachelor's degree in Biology from Colorado College in 1984 and graduated with a Doctor of Medicine from the University of Vermont College of Medicine in 1991.
 She completed her anesthesiology residency at the University of Arizona and Mayo Clinic Arizona in 1994 and 1995 respectively.
 In 1996 McQueen completed her obstetrical anesthesia fellowship at Mayo Clinic.

 Additionally, she earned a Masters of Public Health from the Harvard T.H.
 Chan School of Public Health and completed a fellowship in Health Policy from American Association for the Advancement of Science in 2002.
+During 2022-23 She participated in the Executive Leadership in Academic Medicine Fellowship Program.

-Career
+Medical career

 Upon completing her training, McQueen joined Valley Anesthesiology Consultants, a private practice in Phoenix, Arizona as a partner from 1996–2012.
 During her tenure in private practice, McQueen focused on OB, Pediatric and Ambulatory Anesthesia.
 She was actively involved in teaching residents from the University of Arizona and the Mayo Clinic in Scottsdale, AZ.
 She served as an Adjunct Clinical Professor to the Mayo Clinic, and was the Education Liaison between Valley Anesthesia Consultants and the Mayo Clinic Scottsdale.
 She was also active in the delivery of humanitarian assistance during this time, often taking months away from her practice to serve overseas.

-In 2012 McQueen was recruited to the Department of Anesthesiology at Vanderbilt University Medical Center.
+In 2012, McQueen was recruited to the Department of Anesthesiology at Vanderbilt University Medical Center.
 She served as the Director to the Vanderbilt Global Anesthesia Programs and Development, and started the Vanderbilt Multidisciplinary Global Journal Club and the Vanderbilt Global Anesthesia Fellowship.
 Her research programs took her to Guatemala, Ethiopia, Kenya, Mozambique, and South Africa.
 She taught in Australia annually, at the National Critical Care and Trauma Response Center in Darwin, Australia.
-She provide many keynote addresses around the globe and scores of academic presentations focusing on surgical and anesthesia infrastructure in low and middle-income countries, and the global anesthesia and patient safety crisis in these same countries.
-Her research focus eventually focused on surgical and anesthesia outcomes, especially perioperative mortality rates.
+She provided many keynote addresses around the globe and scores of academic presentations focusing on surgical and anesthesia infrastructure in low and middle-income countries, and the global anesthesia and patient safety crisis in these same countries.
+Her research eventually focused on surgical and anesthesia outcomes, especially perioperative mortality rates.
 She also began working on Enhanced Recovery After Surgery (ERAS) approaches for low and middle-income countries.